Things to Do in Sudan

 When to Visit

 Sudan's optimal travel window spans November through March, when temperatures hover between 20-30°C (68-86°F) and humidity drops significantly.
 December and January offer the most comfortable conditions with minimal rainfall (under 5mm monthly), making this peak season with accommodation prices 40-60% higher than off-season rates.
 The shoulder months of November and March provide excellent value with 20-30% savings while maintaining pleasant weather.
 April marks the beginning of the hot season, with temperatures climbing to 35-42°C (95-108°F) through June.
 The rainy season (July-October) brings heavy downpours, flooding, and temperatures of 25-35°C (77-95°F), making travel challenging but offering 50-70% discounts.
 Key festivals include Eid al-Fitr and Eid al-Adha (dates vary with lunar calendar), and Sudan's Independence Day (January 1st).
-Cultural enthusiasts should visit during Ramadan for authentic experiences, while archaeology buffs benefit from cooler months for exploring Meroe pyramids.
+Cultural ensoiasts should visit during Ramadan for real feels, while archaeology buffs benefit from cooler months for exploring Meroe pyramids.
 Adventure travelers comfortable with heat can capitalize on dramatic off-season savings, though many remote sites become inaccessible during rains.
 Business travelers should avoid Ramadan and major holidays when government offices close.

 Sudan location map